Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: A priori estimates

 When $0<p<1$, the same inequality holds with constant $C(1)$. \end{thm} \begin{proof} \textbf{Step 1: using cone reference metric.} Following Yau's computation, we have

 Since $Ric(\om_\vphi)=Ric(\om)-i\p\bar\p F$,

-Then we follow the same argument in Section 2.0.1 and 2.2 in \cite{arXiv:1709.09616} to deal with the curvature terms.
-According to the geometrically polyhomogeneous of the reference metric, there is a function $\phi$ such that
+Then we follow the same argument in Section 2.0.1 and 2.2 in \cite{MR4020314} to deal with the curvature terms.
+According to the geometrical polyhomogeneity of the reference metric, there is a function $\phi$ such that

 for some fixed constants $C,C_\phi$.
 Then by Paun's trick we have

 \textbf{Step 2: differential inequality with weight $\phi$.} We compute by using \eqref{triFvphi} and \eqref{tritrvphiom},

 We choose $A=| \sup_X\Theta|+\alpha^{-1}(C+2)+n^{-1}|\inf_X R|$ such that